boumanb/wa-visualise/README.md

 Usage: wa-visualise.py [OPTIONS] CHAT_FILE

 Options:
+  --stop_words PATH           Use this to set the stop words file.
   --output_dir TEXT           Use this to set a certain output folder for the
                               charts.
 Default=output.
   --from_date TEXT            Use this to visualise from certain date.